corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/pki-guide.md

 accompanied with the certificates associated with those key pairs as well as signed static certificate revocation lists.

 The PKI Tool is intended to make it easy to generate all the certificates needed for a Corda deployment.
-The tool generates the keys in the desired key store(s) and outputs a set of certificates necessary for correct Corda Network operation.
+The tool generates the keys in the desired key store(s) and outputs a set of certificates necessary for correct Corda network operation.

 ## Corda requirements